ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ## Difficult To Interact With The Standard Library

 The standard library uses unsigned integer types for many things, in particular `size_t size() const` and `T& operator[](size_t index)`.
-This makes working with the standard library with `integer_t` being signed difficult since we are forced to mix signed and unsigned values in expressions and get sign-conversion warnings all over the place if `-Wsign-conversion` is enabled, or explicitly cast our index variables from signed to unsigned on every container access.
+This makes working with the standard library with `integer_t` being signed difficult since we are forced to mix signed and unsigned values in expressions and get sign-conversion warnings all over the place if `-Wsign-conversion` is enabled [(41)](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1089r2.pdf), or explicitly cast our index variables from signed to unsigned on every container access.
 This creates verbose, noisy, and difficult to read code, and we risk incorrect behavior if we ever encounter a `std::size_t`  value larger than `std::numeric_limits<std::ptrdiff_t>::max()` [(34)](https://www.youtube.com/watch?v=Fa8qcOd18Hc)****.
 It is unclear how such a case should be handled.